cloud-gov/cg-site/_docs/services/relational-database.md

 cf marketplace -e aws-rds
 ```

 The dedicated PostgreSQL plans (marked "AWS RDS Latest") deploy the default version as advertised by AWS.
-Note - there is currently no way to verify ahead of time the version of PostgreSQL that will be deployed to the broker, by you can check the version once an instance has been created by connecting to that instance using the [cf-service-connect](https://github.com/cloud-gov/cf-service-connect#usage) plugin and running `SELECT version();` at the psql prompt.
+There is currently no way to verify ahead of time the version of PostgreSQL that will be deployed by the cloud.gov broker, but you can check the version once an instance has been created by connecting to that instance using the [cf-service-connect](https://github.com/cloud-gov/cf-service-connect#usage) plugin, and running `SELECT version();` at the psql prompt.

 Note that you can also look at the [AWS RDS PostgreSQL User Guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_PostgreSQL.html), but it often lists versions that are not yet available on AWS GovCloud.